Get in touch with your body

 - Pet massage A critter-friendly massage from a trained therapist will soothe your favorite pet, reducing soreness and anxiety

 - Benevolent Touch Workshop Benevolent Touch is a positive, gentle, nurturing touch that ensures the recipient that they are in a safe and caring environment.
 It’s an invaluable skill for those working with older adults and people with special needs.
-Scroll down for dates, costs and registration form.
+Scroll down for dates, price and registration form.

 Want to learn the skill of healing touch?